Chileans and Argentines ready to gaze at total solar eclipse

 “I came to La Serena to watch the total eclipse with a friend following a recommendation,” said Stephanie Bouckurt from the United States.
 “They told me that nothing compares to a solar eclipse, so that’s why we’re here.
 We’re super excited.”

-Northern Chile is known for clear skies, and some of the largest, most powerful telescopes on Earth are being built in the area, turning the South American country into a global astronomy hub.
+Northern Chile is known for clear skies and some of the largest, most powerful telescopes on Earth are being built in the area, turning the South American country into a global astronomy hub.

+“In the past 50 years we’ve only had two eclipses going over observatories.
+So one when it happens and an observatory lies in the path of totality, it really is special for us,” said Elyar Sedaghati, an astronomer working as a fellow at the European Southern Observatory in Paranal, Chile.

+“We can finally use our toys during the day because it’s always at night that we use them.”

 The town of La Higuera will also be plunged into total darkness.